Condos and Colocation

 Safety

 Customers must follow industry standards to safely operate equipment.
 Any safety issues or concerns should be reported to the director of ARCH.
+In addition, safety issues or concerns on MARCC’s side will be reported to the requisite PI or Center/Institute Director.

 End of Life